 Email campaign success depends upon subscriber engagement.
 You can analyze subscriber engagement by answering some simple questions: What time do your readers normally browse through their inboxes?
 When are they most likely to open and click?
 Do they read messages that are more than 12 hours old?
 GetResponse set out to answer these questions in our latest research on open-and-click times and came up with some interesting conclusions.

-[Update October 2017]: If you’re looking for fresh data and statistics, check out the all new Email Marketing Benchmarks report.
+[Update January 2018]: If you’re looking for the latest data on the best time to send emails, check out the all new Email Marketing Benchmarks report.

 We analyzed 21 million messages sent from US accounts during the 1st quarter of 2012 to determine top open and click-through times.
 We also analyzed the recipients’ top engagement times — all to test our thesis: sending times matter, and message results depend on reader engagement routines, not just a little but a lot.

 One of the most important conclusions is that sending newsletters during readers’ top engagement times of 8 a.m. – 10 a.m. and 3 p.m. – 4 p.m. can increase their average open rates and CTR by 6%.

 However, optimizing email marketing campaigns’ timing takes more than awareness of top engagement times.
 As our research points out, it’s a combination of many factors, including knowledge of time zone differences, your subscribers’ daily routines and the practices of other marketers.
 Find out more for yourself: